RayHightower/rayhightower.github.octo-broken/source/_posts/2014-09-10-manage-that-openrov-tether.markdown

 {% imgcap /images/openrov_extra_tab.jpg Extra tab inside the reel, before and after removal. %}

 ###Gotcha: Removing the Extra Tab
 After initial assembly, I noticed that there was an extra tab inside of the reel.
 I don’t know the original purpose for the tab, but since it appeared to interfere with tether operation, it had to go.
+Wire clippers and a dremel tool made quick work of the tab.
 The before & after photos tell the story.

+###Attaching the Tether & Topside Adapter
+Now that you have a functioning reel with a slip ring, attach the twisted pair tether to the 1-meter orange extension cable.
+Hook splice, solder, hot glue, and heat shring did the trick for me.

+The topside adapter can be attached to the top of the reel with velcro, as shown in the photos throughout this article.
+Plug the green and white cables from the outer slip ring into the topside adapter, and you're ready to test the new tether management system.

+What should we do with the slip ring's extra lines?
+I tied mine together for future use.
+I may cut them if I decide that they're not useful.
+If you have other ideas, feel free to post in the comments below.

 ###Everything Fits
 The new tether management system is small enough to share space with an OpenROV inside a [Nanuk 935 case](http://nanukcase.com/productdetails.asp?node=205).
 The Nanuk case is rugged and small enough to fly as an airline carry-on.